technomancy/leiningen/doc/TUTORIAL.md

 file will remain in memory, making it easy to miss problems arising from missing functions (often referred to as "getting slimed").
-Because of this it's advised to do a `lein test` run with a fresh instance periodically, perhaps before you commit.
+Because of this it's advised to do a `lein test` run with a fresh instance periodically in any case, perhaps before you commit.

 ## AOT Compiling